AdamJSc/prediction-league/README.md

 * 0 mins - 20 mins
     * Entries can be created or updated
-    * Entry Selections can be created or updated
+    * Entry Predictions can be created or updated
 * 20 mins - 40 mins
     * No Entries can be created or updated
-    * No Entry Selections can be created or updated
+    * No Entry Predictions can be created or updated
 * 40 mins - 60 mins
     * No Entries can be created or updated
-    * Entry Selections can be created or updated
+    * Entry Predictions can be created or updated
 * 60 mins+
     * No Entries can be created or updated
-    * No Entry Selections can be created or updated
+    * No Entry Predictions can be created or updated

 ## Maintenance